zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## Starting and stopping the Zowe runtime on z/OS

 Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
+These are lauunched as address spaces when the `ZWESVSTC` PROC is launched as a started task.

-When you run the ZWESVSTC PROC, all of these components start.
+, all of these components start.
 Stopping ZWESVSTC PROC stops all of the components that run as independent Unix processes.

 ### Starting the ZWESVSTC PROC